Mildred and Richard Loving: Early life and marriage

 Richard Loving was the son of Lola (Allen) Loving and Twillie Loving.
 He was also born and raised in Central Point, where he became a construction worker after school.
 He was European American, classified as white.
-His maternal grandfather, T. P. Farmer, fought for the Confederacy in the Civil War.
+His father's maternal grandfather, T. P. Farmer, fought for the Confederacy in the Civil War.

 Caroline County adhered to the state's strict 20th-century Jim Crow segregation laws, but Central Point had been a visible mixed-race community since the 19th century.
 Virginia's one-drop rule, codified in law in 1924 as the Racial Integrity Act, required all residents to be classified as "white" or "colored", refusing to use people's longstanding identification as Indian among several tribes in the state.

 Richard's father worked for one of the wealthiest black men in the county for 25 years.
 Richard's closest companions were black (or colored, as was the term then), including those he drag-raced with and Mildred's older brothers.
 "There's just a few people that live in this community," Richard said.
 "A few white and a few colored.
 And as I grew up, and as they grew up, we all helped one another.
 It was all, as I say, mixed together to start with and just kept goin' that way."

 The two first met when Mildred was 11 and Richard was 17.
 He was a family friend of her brothers.
 Years later, when she was in high school, they began dating.
-When Mildred was 18 she became pregnant and Richard moved into the Jeter household.
-They decided to marry in June 1958 and traveled to Washington, D.C., to do so.
+When Mildred was 16 she became pregnant by another man and Richard moved into the Jeter household.
+They got married on June 2, 1958 and traveled to Washington, D.C., to do so.

 At the time, interracial marriage was banned in Virginia by the Racial Integrity Act of 1924.
 Mildred later stated that when they married, she did not realize their marriage was illegal in Virginia but she later believed her husband had known it.

 After their marriage, the Lovings returned home to Central Point.
 They were arrested at night by the county sheriff who had received an anonymous tip, and charged with "cohabiting as man and wife, against the peace and dignity of the Commonwealth."
 They pled guilty and were convicted by the Caroline County Circuit Court on January 6, 1959.
 They were sentenced to one year in prison, suspended for 25 years on the condition that they leave the state.
 They moved to Washington, D.C., but missed their country town.

 They were frustrated by their inability to travel together to visit their families in Virginia, and by social isolation and financial difficulties in Washington, D.C.
 In 1964, after their youngest son was hit by a car in the busy streets, they decided they needed to move back to their home town, and they filed suit to vacate the judgment against them so they would be allowed to return home.